-The total deforestation and forest degradation emissions (See table 10)amount to a total historical emission of 152,323,437 t CO2 (with annual average of 8,017,023 t CO2) for the period 2000-2019 with an uncertainty of ± 15.09% (see FREL Tab in the excel file Suriname FREL Calculation Tool20), as seen in figure 8.
+The total deforestation and forest degradation emissions (See table 4.24) amount to a total historical emission of $151,534,220 \text{ t} \text{CO}2$ (with annual average of $7,975,485 \text{ t} \text{CO}2$) for the period 2000-2019 with an average uncertainty of \pm 8.79%.
 Deforestation emissions are higher than degradation emissions in the early years due to the low production in the logging sector.
-Around 2014, the deforestation emissions spike upwards due to the sudden increase in the gold price, but drops again and stays stable in the following years.
-The emissions from forest degradation surpass the deforestation emissions in the last two years (2017-2018), due to the stable and low gold price, and the exponential increase in logging activities.
-The emission data for the period 2016-2020 was projected in the previous FREL, but underestimated the actual emissions because the emissions of unregistered wood, fuel wood and shifting cultivation were not yet taken into account.
+Around 2014, the deforestation emissions spiked upwards due to the sudden increase in the gold price, but became lower and more stable in the following years (Figure 4.10).
+The emissions from forest degradation have become similar to those of deforestation emissions in the last two years (2017-2018), due to the stable and low gold price, and the exponential increase in logging activities.